What Is A/B Testing for Mobile Apps?

-No matter how much research you do, not every mobile app campaign will yield positive results.
-This is why A/B testing is important.
-A/B testing is a data-driven way to calculate the best optimization strategies for your app.
+No matter how much research you do, not every marketing campaign will bring you positive results.
+But with mobile A/B testing, you’ve got a data-driven way to calculate the best app optimization strategies for your mobile app.

 - Use A/B testing data to improve a given experience or a single goal, such as higher installs or user engagement